FObersteiner/datetimemadness/README.md

 - [Useful third party packages etc.](#useful-packages-etc)
 - [About](#about)

+---

 ### What is "datetime"?
-In the context of this article, datetime is a data structure to hold information on date and time, based on a certain calendar.
-In Python, you have [class datetime](https://docs.python.org/3/library/datetime.html#datetime-objects) from the [datetime module](https://docs.python.org/3/library/datetime.html) (standard library) for that purpose.
-It uses the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) we're all used to.
+In the context of this manuscript, datetime is a data structure to hold information on date and time, based on a certain calendar.
+In Python, you have `class` [datetime](https://docs.python.org/3/library/datetime.html#datetime-objects) from the [datetime module](https://docs.python.org/3/library/datetime.html) (standard library) for that purpose.
+It uses the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) we're used to (I suppose).

+---

 ### Give me date and time now!
 To get the current time, you write